SiddheshKhedekar/udacity-srwebdev-project2-public-transportation-app/README.md

 ## Usage

-The application demo can be viewed here :[https://event-planner-e6ee3.firebaseapp.com] (https://event-planner-e6ee3.firebaseapp.com/)

-There will be no public access to the firebase database, but to run this application locally use the following commands:
+To run this application locally use the following commands:

 ```